Matolweni95/AssessmentSubmission/README.md

 -Compilation

-The project needs no compilation i used plain CSS, JS and HTML, all there is to do is esure  files on your local directory files include
+The project needs no compilation i used plain CSS, JS and HTML, all there is to do is esure  files on your local directory files include:

--VaimoAssessment.html
+VaimoAssessment.html
 main.css
--mobile.css
+mobile.css
--images(folder)
+images(folder)

 -OverView